feerposser/docker-env-list-tutorial/readme.md

 <details>
 <summary>click to view</summary>

-<p>First things first, let's create the image that will be used to start the container.
-For doing that just type it the following command inside the Dockerfile directory:</p>
+First things first, let's create the image that will be used to start the container.
+For doing that just type it the following command inside the Dockerfile directory:

 `docker build . -t docker-tutorial-image`

-<p>This will build an image based on Dockerfile with tag 'docker-tutorial-image' or whatever other name you want to.</p>
+This will build an image based on Dockerfile with tag 'docker-tutorial-image' or whatever other name you want to.

-<p>After building, you can check this out to have sure that everything is fine just typing the command bellow for list all available image:</p>
+After building, you can check this out to have sure that everything is fine just typing the command bellow for list all available image:

 `docker images`